 On March 7, 2015 Brent received the prestigious “Lifetime Achievement Award” from the (African Nova Scotian Music Association).
 Brent continues to delight audiences wherever he plays.
 His outstanding talent and sheer love of music transcends to all listeners who have the opportunity and privilege of attending a performance given by this true Nova Scotian gem.

-After years of travelling, Brent’s journey has brought him back to his roots and Nova Scotia where he now makes his home for awhile but to be closer to his immediate family he now lives in Ontario again since 2018.
+After years of travelling, Brent’s journey brought him back to his roots and Nova Scotia where he made his home for awhile but to be closer to his immediate family he now lives in Ontario again since 2018.

 ENCYCLOPEDIA OF MUSIC IN CANADA – Second Edition

 Bluegrass, like country music, was first heard in Canada via recordings, radio broadcasts and concert performances by US musicians.

-Early Canadian bluegrass groups like The Birch Mountain Boys included Vic Mullen, Angus Walker, and very unusual for two black musicians in bluegrass music, two black musicians, Harry Cromwell and Brent Williams)…
+Early Canadian bluegrass groups like The Birch Mountain Boys included Vic Mullen, Angus Walker, and very unusual for two black musicians in bluegrass music was: Brent Williams and Harry Cromwell…